How To Train A Hamster Not To Bite: 14 Steps (with Pictures) - WikiHow

 PDF download Download Article X

 This article was co-authored by Pippa Elliott, MRCVS.
 Dr. Elliott, BVMS, MRCVS is a veterinarian with over 30 years of experience in veterinary surgery and companion animal practice.
-She graduated from the University of Glasgow in 1987 with a degree in veterinary medicine and surgery.
-She has worked at the same animal clinic in her hometown for over 20 years. wikiHow marks an article as reader-approved once it receives enough positive feedback.
+She has worked at the same animal clinic in her hometown for over 20 years.
+In addition, Dr. Elliott is a freelance veterinary copywriter specializing in taking dense topics and making them easy to digest.
+Her clients include The Webinar Vet, PetPlan US, TIME, and other top-ranked blogs.
+She also works with Improve International as a developmental editor for veterinary textbooks.
+She graduated from the University of Glasgow in 1987 with a degree in veterinary medicine and surgery. wikiHow marks an article as reader-approved once it receives enough positive feedback.
 This article received 22 testimonials and 80% of readers who voted found it helpful, earning it our reader-approved status.
-This article has been viewed 482,244 times.
+This article has been viewed 483,612 times.

 Hamsters make great pets, but they have a habit of biting whenever they are frightened or startled.
 If your hamster bites, there is no reason you can't train him out of that habit.
 There are several things you must keep in mind when handling your hamster to avoid painful bites.